abrasive/shairport/CAR INSTALL.md

 #rsn_pairwise=CCMP

 ```
-Next add commands to `/etc/rc.local` to start `hostapd` and the `dhcp` server and then to start `shairport-sync` automatically after startup.
+* Configure the startup sequence by adding commands to `/etc/rc.local` to start `hostapd` and the `dhcp` server and then to start `shairport-sync` automatically after startup.
 Its contents should look like this:
 ```
 #!/bin/sh -e
 #